The Effects of Laser Therapy on Diabetic Peripheral Neuropathy

 Also known as photobiomodulation (PBMT), laser therapy uses specific infrared wavelengths of light to impart health benefits.
 While these wavelengths are invisible to the naked eye, infrared light can cause several beneficial changes inside the body.

 The light penetrates the skin to reach nerve tissue deep inside.
 Once absorbed by your tissues, the light stimulates the production of nerve growth factors, which are special compounds that help regenerate and heal damaged nerves.
 PBMT also improves the transmission of messages in peripheral nerves and strengthens the impulses traveling through the affected nerves.

 The use of high-intensity laser therapy can help reduce many of the signs of diabetic peripheral neuropathy by:

 - Speeding healing

-Laser therapy is also highly customizable, which makes PBMT perfect for people with diabetes, as everyone with diabetic peripheral neuropathy experiences the condition in their own way.
-The advanced features of Apex Laser System and Aspen Laser’s TriWave technology makes it the best intervention for the nonpharmacologic treatment of pain, numbness, and other symptoms of diabetic peripheral neuropathy.
+Laser therapy is also highly customizable, which makes PBMT perfect for people with diabetes, as everyone with diabetic peripheral neuropathy experiences the condition in their way.
+The advanced features of Apex Laser System and Aspen Laser’s TriWave technology make it the best intervention for the nonpharmacologic treatment of pain, numbness, and other symptoms of diabetic peripheral neuropathy.